SERDP 2018 Project of the Year Award for Weapons Systems and Platforms

-The Strategic Environmental Research & Development Program (SERDP) and the Environmental Security Technology Certification Program (ESTCP) hosted a workshop from August 9-10, 2016 in Seattle, WA.
-The workshop focused on determining research and demonstration needs for the long-term management of contaminated sediments.
+The Strategic Environmental Research & Development Program (SERDP) and the Environmental Security Technology Certification Program (ESTCP) have funded numerous research and technology demonstrations to address chlorinated solvent sites since the early 1990s.